Skitter-JP/Bachelors_Thesis/README.md

 Sensorless Field Oriented Control of a Brushless DC Motor

-This thesis was written at the Czech Technical University at the department of Circuit Theory.
+This thesis was written at the Czech Technical University in the department of Circuit Theory.

 The Goals of the thesis were